Focus on the Family Logo

 Anne Frank: The Diary of a Young Girl by Anne Frank

-• The diary of a young Jewish girl living in hiding from the Germans and concentration camps.
-It is a hard time in history to learn about, but seeing the humanity of a young girl deemed “subhuman” is an important lesson that no one should forget.
+- The diary of a young Jewish girl living in hiding from the Germans and concentration camps.
+It is a hard time in history to learn about, but seeing the humanity of a young girl deemed “subhuman” is an essential lesson that no one should forget.

 Frankenstein by Mary Shelley

-• A horror book that looks at what happens when life and even death are not honored.
-When humans try to play God and make decisions outside of nature, a monster is created.
+- A horror book examining what happens when life and even death are not honored.
+A monster is created when humans try to play God and make decisions outside of nature.

 The Children of Men by P.D.
 James

-• A dystopian novel about a future where the human race is infertile, and because of that infertility, the future is bleak.
-The idea of a world without children is a world without hope gives one something to ponder.
+- A dystopian novel about a future where the human race is infertile, and because of that infertility, the future is bleak.
+The idea that a world without children is a world without hope gives one something to ponder.

 Waking Rose: (A Fairy Tale Retold #3) by Regina Doman